 What is the difference between a criminology and criminal justice degree?

 The fields of criminology and criminal justice certainly overlap, but there are some key differences.
 Criminology focuses on the “whys” of crime, basically human behavior and how it relates to the crimes.
-There are plenty of subfields within criminology like forensic psychology, cyber criminology, and law.
+There are plenty of subfields within criminology like:

 While criminology emphasizes the biological, psychological, and sociological factors behind crimes, criminal justice focuses on the applications—in other words, the solutions.
-Criminal justice majors are heavily involved in the justice and law enforcement systems.
-Criminal justice majors become:
+Criminal justice programs are heavily involved in the justice and law enforcement systems.
+Criminal justice students may become: